javascript-tutorial/en.javascript.info/2-ui/5-loading/01-onload-ondomcontentloaded/article.md

 ```

 - The request is sent as POST.
-- We can send not only a string, but also forms and other formats, as described in the chapter <info:fetch-basics>, but usually it's a stringified object.
+- We can send not only a string, but also forms and other formats, as described in the chapter <info:fetch>, but usually it's a stringified object.
 - The data is limited by 64kb.

 When the `sendBeacon` request is finished, the browser probably has already left the document, so there's no way to get server response (which is usually empty for analytics).

-There's also a `keepalive` flag for doing such "after-page-left" requests in  [fetch](info:fetch-basics) method for generic network requests.
+There's also a `keepalive` flag for doing such "after-page-left" requests in  [fetch](info:fetch) method for generic network requests.
 You can find more information in the chapter <info:fetch-api>.

 If we want to cancel the transition to another page, we can't do it here.
 But we can use  another event -- `onbeforeunload`.